-The maximum pension is 20 times the legal minimum wage.
+The maximum monthly pension is 20 times the legal monthly minimum wage.

-Partial disability: For an assessed degree of disability of at least 10%, the benefit is the insurable annual earnings in the year before the disability began multiplied by 0.5 for each degree of assessed disability from 1% to 50% and by 1.5 for the assessed degree of disability greater than 50%.
+Partial disability: For an assessed degree of disability of at least 10% but less than 100%, the quarterly pension is the insured's average quarterly earnings in the year before the disability began multiplied by 0.5% for each degree of assessed disability from 1% to 50%, and by 1.5% for the assessed degree of disability greater than 50%.

-For an assessed degree of disability of at least 10%, the minimum earnings used to calculate benefits are 1.3 times the legal minimum wage.
+For an assessed degree of disability of at least 10%, the minimum earnings used to calculate annual benefits are 1.3 times the legal annual minimum wage.

-Only 33.3% of earnings exceeding 10 times the legal minimum wage are taken into account to calculate benefits.
-The maximum earnings used to calculate benefits are 28 times the legal minimum wage.
+Only 33.3% of the insured's annual earnings exceeding 10 times the legal annual minimum wage are used to calculate benefits.
+The maximum annual earnings used to calculate benefits are 28 times the legal annual minimum wage.